First order necessary conditions of optimality for the two dimensional Tidal dynamics system: Abstract

 \section{Abstract}

-In this work, we consider the two dimensional tidal dynamics equations in a bounded domain and address some optimal control problems like total energy minimization, minimization of dissipation of energy of the flow, etc. We also examine an another control problem which is similar to that of data assimilation problems in meteorology of obtaining unknown initial data, when the system under consideration is tidal dynamics, using optimal control techniques.
-For all these cases, different distributed optimal control problems are formulated as the minimization of suitable cost functionals subject to the controlled two dimensional tidal dynamics system.
-The existence of an optimal control as well as the Pontryagin maximum principle for such systems is established and the optimal control is characterized via adjoint variable.
-The Pontryagin's maximum principle gives the first-order necessary conditions of optimality.
+In this work, we consider the two dimensional tidal dynamics equations in a bounded domain and address some optimal control problems like total energy minimization, minimization of dissipation of energy of the flow, etc. We also examine an another interesting control problem which is similar to that of the data assimilation problems in meteorology of obtaining unknown initial data, when the system under consideration is the tidal dynamics, using optimal control techniques.
+For these cases, different distributed optimal control problems are formulated as the minimization of suitable cost functionals subject to the controlled two dimensional tidal dynamics system.
+The existence of an optimal control as well as the first order necessary conditions of optimality for such systems is established and the optimal control is characterized via adjoint variable.
 We also establish the uniqueness of optimal control in small time interval.
-Finally, we derive a second order necessary and sufficient conditions of optimality for such problems.